mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I set my minimum to be 2x my current networking hosts.
 I currently have eight wired networking devices, so I looked for switches with at least 16 ports.

-### Ethernet, DAC, or fiber?

-If you're just getting 1 Gbps speeds, you can just move forward

 ### Candidates

 | Brand       | Model                                                                                                                             | Ports  | Speed                        | Managed | Rackmount | PoE    | Price       | Notes                       |